singbingk/singbingk/README.md

 👋 Hi, I’m Sing Bing Kang.
-I'm Distinguished Scientist at Zillow.
+I'm Distinguished Scientist at Zillow Group.

 <!---
 singbingk/singbingk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.